fsi-open/admin-bundle/Resources/doc/admin_element_batch.md

-# How to create batch action element in 2 steps
+# How to create a batch action element in 2 steps

-## 1. Create admin batch element class
+## 1. Create the element's class

 ```php
 <?php